alumina-lang/alumina/MISSING.md

 - impl for builtin types/arrays/...?
     - Now easier to do with lang items :)
 - stack overflow in codegen stage because infinite size recursive structs are not rejected during monomorphization
+    - could be a similar issue with protocols, though these are more coservative vis-a-vis recursion
 - Whole ZST and divergence handling might still be buggy, in particular, uninitialized variables of `!` type might be problematic since lowering is quite liberal with making temporary name bindings for various stuff.
 - compile flags support (cfg)
 - if tentative monomorphization fails (e.g. error), but type inference still succeeds, we are left with unpopulated symbols (maybe fixed, not sure)
-- builtin protocols
-- mixins (default protocol implementations)
 - generic-binding typedefs (e.g. `type HashSet<T> = HashMap<T, ()>`).
   - This has been attempted and reverted because it was a big mess.
   - It sounds really simple to implement, but the naive approach leads to a bunch of issues (dependencies during AST construction, `impl` forwarding, whether IR should even be aware of them and if not, should they be handled in `mono`, name resolution needs another 'defered' type, ...).
 That's because they are in a way partial specializations of generic types.
   - typedefs that don't bind generic parameters are already possible with `use X as Y`.
-- extern/opaque types
-  - These types are unsized - they can only appear behind pointers and these pointers cannot be dereferenced.
-  - This is low priority, should be simple to implement, but extern types are pretty marginal.
+  - It could be easier now with `rebind` in AST
 - dyn pointer downcasting
   - Does this require special syntax?
+- unqualified types gaps:
+  - unqualified string in if/else does not coerce to a slice
+  - probably other places too, since it's very ad-hoc
+- name resolution
+  - mixin methods should be resolvable via defered name resolution
+  - enum members and enum associated fns should be resolvable
+- operator overloading
+  - forward ==, !=, >, <, >=, <= to Equatable/Comparable (dubious - is this desired or not)

 ## Grammar, parsing, AST